View Document Text

 accounts.

-insights, and supporting timely risk
+providing real-time data insights, and supporting timely risk assessments.

 Our compliance staff monitors employee trading activity against the restricted list through